bluerhinos/phpMQTT/README.md

 ##### Mixed Uses
-Lighting topics can include both inline variables and wildcards in a topic.
+Lightning topics can include both inline variables and wildcards in a topic.
 Example:

 ```
 /users/+id/#